Gamma-Software/BongoCat-mac/README.md

 We welcome contributions from the community!
 Here's how you can help:

 #### **🐛 Bug Reports**
-- Use the issue tracker for bug reports
+- [Report a bug](https://github.com/Gamma-Software/BangoCat-mac/issues/new) using our issue tracker
 - Include macOS version, BangoCat version, and steps to reproduce
 - Screenshots/screen recordings are super helpful